 The SPOR Rewarding Success Initiative was designed to produce interventions that will result in cost savings and/or improved efficiencies in Canada’s health care system.
 This initiative is similar to other funding models that have been developed to support innovation and impact, such as risk sharing, social impact bonds, and innovation prizes.

-The Rewarding Success Initiative is a multi-phased experimental funding model that is being piloted in five provinces: British Columbia, Alberta, Manitoba, Saskatchewan, and Newfoundland & Labrador.
+The Rewarding Success Initiative is a multi-phased experimental funding model that is being piloted in four provinces: British Columbia, Alberta, Manitoba, and Newfoundland & Labrador.

 - Coordinated primary and community care:

 - Complex medical care and/or supports for frail patients (including people living with dementia)

 - Complex mental health and/or substance use

 - Improved access to surgical services (perioperative services)